Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Afterwards, the salt ions are gradually removed, and the dryrun is continued for 5 periods.

 The dryrun is shown with color pictures in PDF, "Water_TIP5P_Simulation.pdf".
-The code including salt ions could be slower than the water code even if the salt ions are not present.
+The code including salt ions could be slower than the pure water code even if the salt ions are not present (due to NEC's compiler ?).

 ### References ###